 I prefer my shower temperature somewhere between scalding and boiling.
 You know all those hot and heavy shower sex scenes?
 Not in my future.
-Kevin is astounded at the temps that I adore and is incredibly keen on staying out when I’m in.
+I’ve yet to meet another human who likes their showers nearly as toasty.

 But I’m about to make a big switch.
 I’m going to start taking cold showers.

 Pause for reaction and a little context …

 This past weekend I attended Mejuri‘s Wellness Weekend which consisted of several workshops and classes all about healing and promoting inner and outer beauty.
 My favorite piece of the weekend was a masterclass in which Desiree Pais, the beauty editor for Herbivore Botanicals, walked us through several daily rituals we could introduce into our routines to promote our radical, feminine, beauty.

 The rituals ranged from yoga postures to meditation & breathing exercises to different skincare masks, oils, and serums.
 There were a few that really stood out to me: